dbrgn/RPLCD/README.rst

 - ``home()``: Set cursor to initial position and reset any shifting.
 - ``shift_display(amount)``: Shift the display.
 Use negative amounts to shift left and positive amounts to shift right.
+- ``create_char(location, bitmap)``: Write a new character into the CGRAM at the specified location (0-7).
+See the examples section for more information.

 Mid Level Functions
 -------------------